 Controllers can include a load current and power sensor (Current Module) and current transformers installed on the load lines.
 The control senses the all the load currents (including the neutral current), three load voltages, and three power factor angles.
-The control calculates the real load power and the apparent load power.
+The control calculates the real load power and the apparent load power (see Figure 2-15).